Everything You Need To Know About Online Sweepstakes

 • Any member of the public can request for a list of the winners.

-Running a sweepstakes or giveaway is an incredibly powerful promotional tactic for any business.
 When you run an online sweepstakes you will be able to gain massive exposure and drive actions that can help you reach any business outcome.
 Best of all, you can do it all for a fraction of the cost of a traditional marketing campaign.
+You just need to give away a prize that will attract your target audience, like gift cards to your store.

 With Gleam's Competitions app, you can put together your own online sweepstakes that you can use to drive a huge assortment of powerful actions including email sign-ups, social media interactions, webpage visits, social sharing and much, much more.